St. Louis, MO

-ISMP recommends updating FDA regulations and reports data elements, covering adverse events in infants and children, having drug manufacturers ask specific questions such as “Was the drug suspected of contributing to the event?” to ensure the quality of adverse event reports.
+ISMP recommends updating FDA regulations and reports data elements, covering adverse events in infants and children such as birth injuries, having drug manufacturers ask specific questions such as “Was the drug suspected of contributing to the event?” to ensure the quality of adverse event reports.

 The report notes that while drug manufacturers are reporting thousands of adverse events promptly to the FDA, the reports contributes little to monitoring the safety of therapeutic drugs.

 New pharmaceutical deregulation proposals and cuts to federal spending on the monitoring of pharmaceutical drug safety could lead to an increase in FAERS reporting – but will this flawed system be able to handle such an increase?